stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 * Visibility is subjective, and limited to these key relationships
 * Deliverables are point-in-time static documents
 * Consultants get partly blamed for poor execution by the client
-* On-selling additional work takes lots of time, energy and luck
+* Onselling additional work takes lots of time, energy and luck

 ## Consulting Sales Future